Computer Crimes in San Diego

 Credit Card Fraud

 California Penal Code section 484(e) prohibits the selling, transferring, acquiring or otherwise possessing the credit card or credit card information of another person without that other person's consent.
-Credit card fraud becomes a cyber crime when a person shopping online places an order, pays a bill, or does online banking.
+Credit card fraud and auto insurance fraud becomes a cyber crime when a person shopping online places an order, pays a bill, or does online banking.
 The offense consists of altering an existing credit card, counterfeiting a fake card or signing someone else's name in a credit card transaction without that person's consent.

 California Penal Code section 530.5 prohibits unlawfully and intentionally acquiring and retaining possession of personal identifying information of another person.
 Identity theft becomes a cyber crime when a person has either gained access to a person's computer information or mail and uses the information to create a credit card, or other account, to get money or items that they are not entitled.